-^{} Please be aware depending on your internet speed, large files may take a very long time to be uploaded onto Canvas.
-If you are submitting a large file, please allow plenty of time before the deadline for the file to upload.
+\ Please be aware depending on your internet speed, large files may take a very long time to be uploaded onto Canvas.
+If you are submitting a large file, please allow plenty of time for the upload.

 File Names:

 Your file names should follow the format requested in your brief.
 Below is the standard naming convention your files should follow: